ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

   of `charClass` production): replace dot by `[^\n\r]`.
 * Envelope the result in `^` and `$`.

-Note that where a regexp literal is required, this needs to enclose the actual regexp in `/`.
+Note that where a regexp literal is required, the actual regexp needs to be enclosed in `/`.

-The performance of an ECMAScript matcher can be increased by turning parenthesized regexps (last choice in production `atom`) into `(?:...)` constructions.

 ## PCRE, RE2, Ruby Regexps